BumpierZulu9930/py-noisemaker/README.md

 *A fork by BumpierZulu9930 lol*
 ***

-**Noisemaker** is an adaptation of classic procedural noise generation algorithms, for Python 3 and, now, TensorFlow 2.
+**Noisemaker** is an adaptation of classic procedural noise generation algorithms, for Python 3.8 and TensorFlow 2, now!

 Read the docs at [readthedocs](http://noisemaker.readthedocs.io/).